hyunjunian/Poor-Charlie-s-Almanack/en.md

 Envy, of course, joins chemicals in winning some sort of quantity prize for causing misery.
 It was wreaking havoc long before it got bad press in the laws of Moses.
 If you wish to retain the contribution of envy to misery, I recommend that you never read any of the biographies of that good Christian Samuel Johnson, because his life demonstrates in an enticing way the possibility and advantage of transcending envy.

 Resentment has always worked for me exactly as it worked for Carson.
 I cannot recommend it highly enough to you if you desire misery.
 Johnson spoke well when he said that life is hard enough to swallow without squeezing in the bitter rind of resentment.

-> Johnson spoke well when he said that life is hard enough to swallow without squeezing in the bitter rind of resentment.
->

 For those of you who want misery, I also recommend refraining from the practice of the Disraeli compromise, designed for people who find it impossible to quit resentment cold turkey.
 Disraeli, as he rose to become one of the greatest prime ministers, learned to give up vengeance as a motivation for action, but he did retain some outlet for resentment by putting the names of people who wronged him on pieces of paper in a drawer.
 Then, from time to time, he reviewed these names and took pleasure in noting the way the world had taken his enemies down without his assistance.